 - Looked After Children when preferences are expressed.

-- Children with a Statement of Special Educational Needs that specifically names the nursery.
+- Children with an Education and healthcare plan or diagnosis of SEND that specifically names the nursery.

 - Children in order of proximity of their home to the nursery where they are ordinarily resident* (Determined in every case by measuring the shortest route which can be walked from the point on the boundary of the property, at which access is normally gained, to the nearest gate at the Centre.

-- Children who are currently on a child protection plan, child in need plan or being supported by a CAF.
+- Children who are currently on a child protection plan, child in need plan or being supported by an early help plan.

 - A child who has been supported by a funded 2year old place.